 In furtherance of our commitment to the WIPO Re:Search mission and community, we continue to provide relevant expertise to other WIPO Re:Search members as requested and appropriate.
 We also continue to consider other collaboration opportunities where our company’s contributions can provide unique and significant impact.

 To contribute to global awareness and advocacy on research and development (R&D) for NTDs, we participate in the annual G-FINDER survey.
 Since 2008, G-FINDER has reported on global investments in neglected disease R&D from a range of public and private institutions, and is considered a unique source of current information and insights into ongoing trends for stakeholders engaged in NTDs.
-We are pleased to note that in this year’s G-FINDER report, private investment in neglected disease R&D in 2015—in both absolute terms, and as a proportion of global funding—was the highest ever recorded in the history of the G-FINDER survey as a result of the combined contributions of our company and other private sector contributors.
+We are pleased to note that industry investment in neglected disease R&D has increased in each of the last five years, and reached new record highs in each of the last three years.
+Since 2008, reported industry investment has increased by nearly 50 percent, while funding from both the public and philanthropic sectors has fallen.

 Macrofilaricide Drug Accelerator Program

 In 2015, our company became a founding member of the Macrofilaricide Drug Accelerator Program (MacDA), an effort driven by the Bill & Melinda Gates Foundation to support the members’ collective work toward identifying and generating lead drug compounds to augment the global onchocerciasis and LF drug pipelines.
 We have established collaborations within the MacDA membership in support of the program’s goals to accelerate the discovery of such lead drug compounds.

 Emerging Pathogens with Potential to Generate Severe Epidemics

-We are currently collaborating with the United States Army Medical Research Institute of Infectious Diseases and other organizations on research to determine the ability of our company’s compounds and biologics to inhibit infectious disease organisms, including Ebola, Zika and related viruses that have the potential to generate severe epidemics and pose a threat to civilian and military populations.
+We are currently collaborating with the United States Army Medical Research Institute of Infectious Diseases to perform targeted screening of the company’s compounds.
+The primary focus of this effort includes viral pathogens such as Ebola, Zika and related viruses that have the potential to generate severe epidemics and pose a threat to civilian and military populations.
 Most recently, in vivo proof-of-concept inhibitory activity was achieved for two classes of molecules.
 More detailed pharmacokinetic / pharmacodynamic studies are planned.